Sage-Bionetworks-Workflows/dnt-dev-infra/README.md

-# infra-template
+# single-instance-prefect-infra

-This is an opinionated template for the creation of AWS infrastructure.
+This repository sets up AWS infrastructure for prefect installed on a single EC2 instance and an S3 bucket for storing flows and data.

 ## Setup
 1. Install [awscli v2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)